-Jenny McCarthy, 46, Stuns In A Pink Polka Dot Bikini At The Beach With Donnie Wahlberg
+Jenny McCarthy, 46, Stuns In A Pink Polka-Dot Bikini At The Beach With Donnie Wahlberg

 Love being a #teamipartner everyday because it makes me FEEL good.
 This @teamiblends Superfood powder has been in my morning routine for about a month now and I don’t think I’ve ever had this much energy which has been a life saver!
 I haven’t had time to cook all the veggies I love so this has my daily serving of veggies in one scoop which is amazing!
 If you’re like me or have been feeling “eh” try adding it in!
 Use JENNYM for 25% off. ????#thankyouteami #AD

-The star told the health and fitness outlet that she takes on a combination of running and dumbbell exercises and also created her own routine that doesn’t involve any equipment that she’s learned to do anytime, anywhere.
+The star told the health and fitness outlet that she takes on a combination of running and dumbbell exercises and also created her own routine that doesn’t involve any equipment that can be done anytime, anywhere.

-McCarthy also opened up about how she maintains her toned boy while speaking to Fitness in a 2013 interview, telling the outlet, “I do Bikram a few times a week and light weights three times a week.”
+McCarthy also opened up about how she maintains her toned boy while speaking to Fitness in a 2013 interview.

+“I do Bikram a few times a week and light weights three times a week.”